-The International Religious Freedom report for 2012 (released May 20, 2013) asserts that Afghan law and policy does restrict religious freedom, and that the government's respect for religious freedom did not change during 2012.
+The International Religious Freedom report for 2013 did not alter U.S. assessments of religious freedom in Afghanistan from that in previous years' reports.
+The constitution and government do, to some extent, restrict religious freedom.
 Members of minority religions, including Christians, Sikhs, Hindus, and Baha'i's, often face discrimination, but members of these communities sometimes serve at high levels.
 Karzai has had a Hindu as an economic advisor and one member of the Sikh community serves in the Meshrano Jirga.
-In early September 2013, Karzai, by decree, created a special parliamentary seat allocation for a Sikh and a Hindu.
+In September 2013, Karzai, by decree, created a special parliamentary seat allocation for a Sikh and a Hindu.
 There are four Isma'ilis in the National Assembly, elected without a quota.
 Baha'is fare worse than members of some of the other minorities because the Afghan Supreme Court declared the Baha'i faith to be a form of blasphemy in May 2007.
 There are no public Christian churches and four synagogues, although the synagogues are not used because there is only one Afghan national who is Jewish.
 There are three active gurdwaras (Sikh places of worship) and five Hindu mandirs (temples).
 Buddhist foreigners are free to worship in Hindu temples.

-One major case that drew international criticism was a January 2008 death sentence, imposed in a quick trial, against 23-year-old journalist Sayed Kambaksh for allegedly distributing material critical of Islam.
+One major case that drew international criticism was a January 2008 death sentence, imposed in a quick trial, against young journalist Sayed Kambaksh for allegedly distributing material criticizing Islam.
 On October 21, 2008, a Kabul appeals court changed his sentence to 20 years in prison, a judgment upheld by another court in March 2009.
-He was pardoned by Karzai and released on September 7, 2009.
+He was pardoned by Karzai and released in September 2009.